CorvetteCole/GotoSleep/README.md

 ### To Do
 - Change summaries for settings disabled by other settings to reflect why they are disabled (for example if auto do not disturb is disabled, change the summary of the interval setting to something like "auto do not disturb is disabled")

-- Change default bedtime to something slightly more sensible

 - Put this in somewhere... (https://www.reddit.com/r/Android/comments/9zvei4/i_just_released_my_opensource_app_to_help_you/eacdemo/)

 - Edit all icons to remove the two-tone design, make them all simple and flat